Trend: Brooches Make a Comeback

 In retrospect, along with shoulder pads and Madonna’s Like a Virgin layering, brooches became a hallmark of “80’s style”.

 Well, the 80’s are making a comeback, and guess what’s part of it?
 Yup.
 Brooches.
 Fashion editors have been saying so for a while, but now I’m starting to really feel it and see it myself.
 We have some fabulous modern vintage brooches in the line this season, and for the Accessories Council’s ACE Awards gala last month, I was inspired to wear scatter pins on my lapel—the crescent moon from our line, mixed with some vintage pieces.
-I don’t think I’ve work a pin in 25 years!
+I don’t think I’ve worn a pin in 25 years!

 Last week the trend really came full circle when Gucci sent male models down the runway wearing double brooches.
 Wow.
 I really never expected to see that again!
 But it looks good and fresh.